 Your eligibility for the Five-year or Six-year program will depend on your academic background including the courses you have taken and your level of achievement.
 Also, the standardized examinations you have taken can be highly relevant e.g. IB.
 Please see the Entry Requirements for more information.

 Candidates who have completed one or more years of college/university are usually considered for the 5 Year Program.

 To be eligible for the Four-Year Graduate Entry Medical Program students are required to have completed an undergraduate degree program prior to September of the year of entry.
 The minimum GPA required is a 3.0 and the MCAT must be a 503 or higher.
-The MCAT can be written as late as April of the year of entry but must have been taken no earlier than 2 years from the date of entry.

 Applicants who pass UCD’s initial evaluation will be invited to participate in an online interview.